 VT Measure ID Medicare Shared Savings Program Measure ID Measure Name Nationally Recognized/ Endorsed Included in HSA Profile?
-Measure Description MSSP-1 CG CAHPS: Getting Timely Care, Appointments, and Information NQF #0005, AHRQ No CMS Survey - Getting Timely Care, Appointments, and Information MSSP-2 CG CAHPS: How Well Your Doctors Communicate NQF #0005, AHRQ No CMS Survey - How Well Your Doctors Communicate MSSP-3 CG CAHPS: Patients' Rating of Doctor NQF #0005, AHRQ No CMS Survey - Patients' Rating of Doctor MSSP-4 CG CAHPS: Access to Specialists NQF #0005, AHRQ No CMS Survey - Access to Specialists MSSP-5 CG CAHPS: Health Promotion and Education NQF #0005, AHRQ No CMS Survey - Health Promotion and Education MSSP-6 CG CAHPS: Shared Decision Making NQF #0005, AHRQ No CMS Survey - Shared Decision Making MSSP-7 CG CAHPS: Health Status / Functional Status NQF #0006, AHRQ No CMS Survey - Health Status/Functional Status MSSP-8 Risk-Standardized, All Condition Readmission CMS, not submitted to NQF (adapted from NQF #1789) No All discharges with an ICD-9-CM principal diagnosis code for COPD or asthma in adults ages 40 years and older, for ACO assigned or aligned Medicare fee-for-service (FFS) beneficiaries with COPD or asthma.
+Measure Description MSSP-3 CG CAHPS: Patients' Rating of Doctor NQF #0005, AHRQ No CMS Survey - Patients' Rating of Doctor MSSP-4 CG CAHPS: Access to Specialists NQF #0005, AHRQ No CMS Survey - Access to Specialists MSSP-5 CG CAHPS: Health Promotion and Education NQF #0005, AHRQ No CMS Survey - Health Promotion and Education MSSP-6 CG CAHPS: Shared Decision Making NQF #0005, AHRQ No CMS Survey - Shared Decision Making MSSP-7 CG CAHPS: Health Status / Functional Status NQF #0006, AHRQ No CMS Survey - Health Status/Functional Status MSSP-8 Risk-Standardized, All Condition Readmission CMS, not submitted to NQF (adapted from NQF #1789) No All discharges with an ICD-9-CM principal diagnosis code for COPD or asthma in adults ages 40 years and older, for ACO assigned or aligned Medicare fee-for-service (FFS) beneficiaries with COPD or asthma.
 This is an observed rate of discharges per 1,000 members.
 MSSP-10 Ambulatory Sensitive Condition Admissions: Congestive Heart Failure NQF #0277, AHRQ (Prevention Quality Indicator (PQI) #8) Adult All discharges with an ICD-9-CM principal diagnosis code for CHF in adults ages 18 years and older, for ACO assigned or aligned Medicare fee-for-service (FFS) beneficiaries with CHF.
 This is an observed rate of discharges per 1,000 members.
 MSSP-11 Percent of Primary Care Physicians who Successfully Qualify for an EHR Program Incentive Payment CMS EHR Incentive Program Reporting No Percentage of Accountable Care Organization (ACO) primary care physicians (PCPs) who successfully qualify for either a Medicare or Medicaid Electronic Health Record (EHR) Program incentive payment.
-MSSP-12 Medication Reconciliation: Reconciliation After Discharge from an Inpatient Facility NQF #0554 No Percentage of patients 65 years and older who were discharged from any inpatient facility in the measurement year and had an outpatient visit within 30 days of the discharge who had documentation in the outpatient medical record of reconciliation of discharge medications with current outpatient medications during a visit within 30 days of discharge.
-MSSP-31 Heart Failure: Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD) NQF #0083 No Percentage of patients 18 years and older with a diagnosis of heart failure who also had LVSD (LVEF < 40%) and who were prescribed beta-blocker therapy.
-M&E-2 Comprehensive Diabetes Care: Eye Exams for Diabetics NQF #0055, HEDIS measure Adult Percentage of patients with diabetes 18-75 years who received an eye exam for diabetic retinal disease during the measurement year.
-M&E-3 Comprehensive Diabetes Care: Medical Attention for Nephropathy NQF #0062, HEDIS measure Adult Percentage of patients with diabetes 18-75 years who received a nephropathy screening test during the measurement year.
+MSSP-12 Medication Reconciliation: Reconciliation After Discharge from an Inpatient Facility NQF #0554 No Percentage of members 65 years and older who were discharged from any inpatient facility in the measurement year and had an outpatient visit within 30 days of the discharge who had documentation in the outpatient medical record of reconciliation of discharge medications with current outpatient medications during a visit within 30 days of discharge.
+MSSP-24 Diabetes: Blood Pressure Control Adult Percentage of members 18-75 years with diabetes who had blood pressure <140/90 mmHg at most recent visit.
+MSSP-25 Diabetes: Tobacco Non-Use Adult Percentage of members 18-75 years with diabetes who were identified as a non-user of tobacco in measurement year.
+MSSP-31 Heart Failure: Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD) NQF #0083 No Percentage of members 18 years and older with a diagnosis of heart failure who also had LVSD (LVEF < 40%) and who were prescribed beta-blocker therapy.
+Comprehensive Diabetes Care: Eye Exams for Diabetics NQF #0055, HEDIS measure Adult Percentage of members with diabetes 18-75 years who received an eye exam for diabetic retinal disease during the measurement year.
+M&E-3 Comprehensive Diabetes Care: Medical Attention for Nephropathy NQF #0062, HEDIS measure Adult Percentage of members with diabetes 18-75 years who received a nephropathy screening test during the measurement year.

-Data Detail -- -- -- -- -- -------------
+Data Detail -- -- -- -- -------------